justynroberts/filewatcher/README.md

 Or could work with windows using the nssm ( [https://nssm.cc/](https://nssm.cc/))

+## Automation Webhook
+This will pass filepath as a payload. add this as an advanced webhook option as `$.path` - this will be passed as an option across to use within your automation jobs.

 ## 📏 Scale:

 Estimated a few hundred directories, but could be split over different executables/runners to scale to more.